MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

    For more information, see [HTTP proxy support in Azure Kubernetes Service](/azure/aks/http-proxy).

 The cluster might require access other services over the public internet.
-For emample, if you use a third-party antimalware software, it will need to get the virus definitions from a server over the public internet.
+For example, if you use a third-party antimalware software, it will need to get the virus definitions from a server over the public internet.

 Interactions with endpoints of other Azure services are over the Azure backbone.
 For example, as part of the regular operations, the cluster will need to get certificates from the managed key store, pull images from a container registry, and so on.
 Ensure those interactions are private and secure using [Azure Private Link](/azure/private-link/private-link-overview).